fasiha/curtiz/README.md

 $ make model
 $ make install
 ```
-(`curl` just downloads the file; make sure you change the directory name; your system may need `sudo make install` on the last line.)
-This will download corpora from the internet and build the J.DepP source code. **N.B.
-This installation needs Python 2.** (I use the wonderful [pyenv](https://github.com/pyenv/pyenv#readme) to track my Pythons so it was trivial to set up the J.DepP directory to use Python 2.)
+(`curl` just downloads the file; make sure you change the directory name when you `cd`; your system may need `sudo make install` on the last line.
+Note this requires Python 2: I use and love [pyenv](https://github.com/pyenv/pyenv#readme) and it let me specify Python 2 for this directory.)

+This will download corpora from the internet and build the J.DepP source code.

 I am also preparing a Docker container with these dependencies, as well as Emscripten versions of these C++ applications so they can be `npm install`ed.

-And as mentioned, feel free to [write](https://fasiha.github.io/#contact) to me or [open an issue](https://github.com/fasiha/curtiz/issues) for help with any of the above.
+As mentioned, feel free to [write](https://fasiha.github.io/#contact) to me or [open an issue](https://github.com/fasiha/curtiz/issues) for help with any of the above.

 ## Usage
 This [`README.md`](README.md) that you're currently reading is a Curtiz-friendly Markdown file that you can use immediately.
 Try running the following: